-Information to be Disclosed
+Information to be Disclosed for Statistical Reporting

 The State Department of Human Services prepares and publishes regularly, statistical and financial data about the programs.
-The county and state staffs are authorized to release and to interpret the following information:
+The county, district and state staffs are authorized to release and to interpret the following information:

-- 1. Disbursements of payments to eligible TANF families, recipients of SNAP, and applications for Medicaid and TANF. - 2.
+- 1. Disbursements of payments made in IV-D cases and also to eligible TANF families, recipients of SNAP, and applications for Medicaid. - 2.
 Number of applications received, number approved, number rejected, type of assistance requested and similar data, compiled monthly, quarterly or annually. - 3.
 Services available from the Department and the conditions under which services can be given.
 Number of persons requesting services and number receiving them, by nature of the request when available. - 4.
 Child support activities and information concerning the collection and distribution records summarized.